wp-plugins/embedplus-for-wordpress/readme.txt

 = Advanced YouTube Embed 3.0 =
 Autologin for PRO analytics
 More button control
-Edit link included in shorcode
+Edit link included in shortcode
 Improved speed
 Support for shorthand youtu.be links